mobxjs/mobx/docs/refguide/extending.md

         if (this.atom.reportObserved()) {
             return this.currentDateTime
         } else {
-            // getTime was called but not while a reaction was running, hence
+            // getTime was called, but not while a reaction was running, hence
             // nobody depends on this value, and the startTicking onBecomeObserved
             // handler won't be fired.
             //